 There have been ongoing debates within the medical community about health concerns associated with mold.
 The general consensus is mold doesn’t affect everyone the same way, and in some it seems to have no affect at all or at least in the short term.
 The amount of time and spore concentration that we can endure in a house with mold contamination remains unknown.
 We know one thing for sure, mold growth indoors is not a healthy environment to live and in some cases even a small amount of mold exposure can have a large impact on you and your family’s health.

-Call for a mold inspection and possibly an indoor air quality test to determine the quality of air your family is breathing.
+Call for a mold inspection and possibly an indoor air quality test to determine the quality of air your family is breathing for effective Mold Removal.

 Everyone is at risk.
 The ones at higher risk includes: